 Learn more about cayenne peppers here, including nutritional value, flavor, heat levels and more.

-Cayenne pepper has been studied for a number of potential health benefits because of its unique chemical properties.
-Here are some of the top health benefits of cayenne pepper:
+Cayenne pepper has been studied for a number of potential health benefits because of its unique chemical and anti inflammatory properties.
+Here are some of the top health benefits of fresh cayenne pepper:

 - Reduce Blood Pressure